 - 90 days to file a notice of claim, if applicable

 - 90 days to file a claim with the Motor Vehicle Accident Indemnification Corporation (MVAIC).
-This agency processes no-fault claims in addition to claims of serious injury by a driver without insurance.
+This agency processes no-fault claims in addition to claims of serious injury by a driver without an auto insurance policy.

-Multiple deadlines exist for you to initiate a claim for lost wages.
-Your car accident attorney at Raphaelson & Levine will advise you how and when to go about this.
-If you plan to file a claim against the other driver who you feel caused the accident, we recommend doing so as soon as possible.
+Multiple deadlines exist for you to initiate an insurance claim for lost wages.
+Your car accident attorney at Raphaelson & Levine will advise you on how and when to go about this.
+If you plan to file a claim against the other driver who you feel caused the accident, we recommend doing so as soon as possible with your insurance agent.
 We also recommend this for a supplementary uninsured or underinsured motorist claims.

 Learn More About Filing A Personal Injury Claim

-When filing a personal injury claim it is important to hire an experienced New York City personal injury attorney that has a solid understanding of local, state, and federal requirements.
+When filing a personal injury claim it is important to hire an experienced New York City personal injury attorney that has a solid understanding of local, state, and federal requirements for how long do you have to start the claims process.
 At Raphaelson & Levine Law Firm, P.C., we know a car crash is a challenging time and we want to make things easier for you in any way we can.

-Our attorneys pay close attention to all the details of each individual case and will make sure all time limits and deadlines are observed to preserve your rights.
-If you have questions about New York’s car accident claim time limits or are wondering if you can still file a claim, contact an attorney at our firm today for a free consultation.
+Our attorneys pay close attention to all the details of each individual case and will make sure all time limits and deadlines are observed to preserve your rights with the statute of limitations.
+If you have questions about New York’s car accident claim time limits, property damage, accident report, the adjuster or are wondering if you can still file a claim, contact an attorney at our firm today for a free consultation.

-One of our injury attorneys can give you a good idea of whether you have a personal injury case worth pursuing after listening to the details of your car accident.
+One of our injury attorneys can give you a good idea of whether you have a personal injury case worth pursuing after listening to the details of your car accident and the time period of the accident.
 Please bring as much information as you have available to this initial consultation, including the police report, your medical records, proof of lost income, and the contact information for any witnesses to the accident.

 RECENT FREQUENTLY ASKED QUESTIONS